Jim Kirby

+Early life

-Kirby's father, James D. Kirby, was a Great Lakes marine engineer.
-His mother, Sylvia Bigelow Kirby, was descended from early Richfield pioneers.
+James Kirby was born in Cleveland to James D. Kirby, a Great Lakes marine engineer and Sylvia Bigelow Kirby, who was descended from early Richfield pioneers.
 Kirby grew up in Cleveland's southwest side on Marvin Avenue with his younger brother Walter and an orphaned cousin, Bessie.
-Kirby got an early start on engineering when he attended Electricity And Magic classes at the YMCA.
-While attending Lincoln High School he worked as a lamplighter, where he walked up and down Scranton road and Denison avenue lighting and snuffing out the street lights for which he earned $16.50 a month.
-He would often also go to downtown Cleveland and "stuff" newspapers for a dollar a night.
+Kirby got an early start on engineering when he attended Electricity and Magic classes at the YMCA.
+While attending Lincoln High School he worked as a lamplighter, where he walked up and down Scranton road and Denison avenue lighting and snuffing out the street lights, for which he earned $16.50 a month.
+He would often go to downtown Cleveland and "stuff" newspapers for a dollar a night.

+Inventions

 He invented his first vacuum cleaner, called the Domestic Cyclone, in 1906, which was a hand-powered canister cleaner that used a water filtration system.
 His first portable vacuum cleaner for home use was manufactured and distributed by Franz Premier Electric, which was founded to produce Kirby's vacuum in 1914.
 Premier was later acquired by General Electric which continued to utilize Kirby's innovations.
 In 1915 Kirby invented the washing machine spin cycle.
 The LaunDRYette Company was founded to manufacture this invention.
 The LaunDRYette washing machines became very popular and Kirby's share of the profits allowed him to buy and expand his farm in Richfield.
 On the Richfield farm, Kirby could implement his experiments in civil engineering such as the patented lake and the mill wheel which was supported on ball bearings and could produce electricity much more efficiently than a traditional, heavy gristmill wheel.

 During the first world War, Kirby served as a nominal volunteer, a “dollar-a-day man”; using his engineering background to help factories convert to war production.
 He was assigned to Scott and Fetzer machine shop on Cleveland's west side.
 He was impressed with their work, and after the war showed them the prototype of a new vacuum cleaner design.
 Scott and Fetzer began producing both electric and non-electric versions of Kirby's design under a new division named “Vacuette”.

 Kirby continued his association with the Franz brothers, eventually becoming a trustee of their new company “Apex Electrical Manufacturing Company” which produced a variety of household appliances.

 In 1935, Scott and Fetzer introduced a new division of their company which was named “Kirby”.

 In 1940, Kirby was presented the Modern Pioneer Scroll of Achievement by the National Association of Manufacturers for “distinguished achievement in the field of science and invention which has advanced the American standard of living.”

 In 1956, Kirby opened Oceanside Shopping Plaza in Pompano Beach Florida.